Meet the dedicated staff who serve your reading and research needs here in northern Lebanon county!

 Kathy Smith, assistant

-Her favorite authors include Max Lucado and Linda Goodnight; Kathy is a mother of a son and a daughter and enjoys spending time with her family and scrapbooking when she’s not working at the library.
-Kathy’s favorite part about working in a library is that she can help people find what they are looking for.
+Her favorite authors include Melody Carlson, Nicholas Sparks, Debbie Macomber, Max Lucado and Linda Goodnight; Kathy is a mother of a son and a daughter and enjoys spending time with her children.
+Her hobbies include crocheting and crafts.
+Kathy’s favorite part about working in a library is interacting with children who come into the library andn help people find what they are looking for.

 Angela Michael, assistant, blog writer, and website editor

 Favorite Books Read in 2013: Lost by S.J.
 Bolton, Criminal by Karin Slaughter, The Space Between Us by Anna McPartlin, Valley of Ashes by Cornelia Read, Deep Down by Deborah Coates, Zealot: The Life and Times of Jesus of Nazareth by Reza Aslan.

 Angie loves to read crime/mysteries, suspense/thrillers and literary fiction and has been a longtime fan of the authors S.J.
 Bolton, John Connolly, Karin Slaughter and Anna McPartlin.
 Born and raised in Lebanon County, Angie is a graduate of Kutztown University of Pennsylvania where she earned a B.S. in Ed.
 An avid library patron from a very young age, Angie began working at the library in 2002 and launched the library’s blog, “A Series of (Un)Fortunate Reviews” in 2007.
 Her favorite parts about working in the library are cruising the online card catalog, finding new books to borrow and read, recommending great books to patrons, and the surprising comments from readers and authors received on the library blog.
 In addition to reading, she enjoys the scavenger hunt of the genealogy trail and developing her beginner’s sewing skills with creative projects.